Political positions of Elizabeth Warren: Israeli-Palestinian Conflict

 In April 2018, shortly after the beginning of the 2018 Gaza border protests, Warren said that she was "deeply concerned about the deaths and injuries in Gaza" and called on Israeli defense forces to "exercise restraint and respect the rights of Palestinians to peacefully protest."

 Warren opposed a controversial pro-Israel Anti-Boycott Act initiated by Republicans, which would make it illegal for U.S. companies to engage in boycotts against Israel.

 In March 2019, after Representative Ilhan Omar was criticized by Democrats and Republicans for comments about Israel she made that some condemned as anti-Semitic, Warren said they had "a moral duty to combat hateful ideologies in our own country and around the world--and that includes both anti-Semitism and Islamophobia" and added, "Branding criticism of Israel as automatically anti-Semitic has a chilling effect on our public discourse and makes it harder to achieve a peaceful solution between Israelis and Palestinians.
 Threats of violence -- like those made against Rep. Omar -- are never acceptable."

-Warren issued a warning to Israel she could pull U.S. military aid from Israel if it does not stop building Israeli settlements in the West Bank.
+In October 2019, during her presidential campaign, Warren said she was open to cutting U.S. military aid to Israel if it does not stop building Israeli settlements in the West Bank.

 On April 20, 2021, Warren spoke at the J Street 2021 virtual national conference and called on Israel’s elected leaders to replace Israeli Prime Minister Netanyahu and for the restricting of US aid.
 The following month she condemned the imminent evictions of several Palestinian families from their homes in the Sheikh Jarrah neighborhood of East Jerusalem and called on the Biden Administration to "make clear to the Israeli government that these evictions are illegal and must stop immediately".

+In January 2024, Warren voted for a resolution, proposed by Bernie Sanders, to apply the human rights provisions of the Foreign Assistance Act to the Israel military assistance.
+The proposal was defeated 72 to 11.
+In April 2025, Warren voted for a pair of resolutions, proposed by Senator Bernie Sanders, to cancel the Trump's administration's sales of $8.8 billion in bombs and other munitions to Israel.
+The proposals were defeated, 82 to 15.